-Physical Education
+GCSE Physical Education

 The GCSE PE syllabus has both a theoretical (60%) and practical (40%) component.
-Most of the lessons are delivered as interactive, theoretical, exciting classroom-based lessons.

-The academic side of the course is demanding and covers a wide variety of topics taught in two distinct modules: 'The Human Body and Movement in Physical Activity' and Socio-cultural Wellbeing and Influences in Physical Activity'.
+Most of the lessons are delivered as interactive, theoretical, exciting classroom-based sessions.
+The academic side of the course is demanding and covers a wide variety of topics taught in two distinct modules: 'The Human Body and Movement in Physical Activity' and 'Socio-cultural Influences and Wellbeing'.

-Students will experience some practical lessons throughout the course.
-These will be centered around the components of fitness and will enable them to develop their own personal fitness programme.
-Students are expected to attend extracurricular clubs and are encouraged to represent school teams and seek additional clubs outside of to enhance their performance.
+Students will also participate in practical lessons throughout the course.
+These will be centered around the components of fitness and/or practical sport.
+These sessions will enable students to develop their own personal fitness programme and complete their practical sports assessments.
+Students are expected to attend extra-curricular clubs and are encouraged to represent school teams and seek additional clubs outside of school to enhance their sporting performance.